Disaster Preparedness Is About Creating Options

 What is preparedness?

 Disaster preparedness, or prepping as it is often referred to, is focused on taking steps to prepare for disasters or disruptive events that can occur in future.
-The UNISDR defines ‘preparedness’ as “the knowledge and capacities developed by governments, professional response and recovery organisations, communities and individuals to effectively anticipate, respond to, and recover from, the impacts of likely, imminent or current hazard events or conditions”.
+The UNDDR defines ‘preparedness’ as “the knowledge and capacities developed by governments, response and recovery organisations, communities and individuals to effectively anticipate, respond to, and recover from, the impacts of likely, imminent or current disasters”.

 Disaster preparedness is about creating options

 Whether you are prepping for yourself, your family, your community or your business, the aim of preparation is to create options.
 Think about it; preparedness is primarily focused on what you will do, or how you will survive, during the aftermath of a disaster.
 In essence, disaster preparedness requires you to make certain decisions and take certain steps now, to provide you with a better outcome following a disruptive event.

 For the purpose of this discussion, a disruptive event can refer to a short-term failure in the supply of water or electricity.
 It can also refer to a large scale event such as an earthquake or severe flooding, or even a complex emergency such as prolonged civil unrest.
 Irrespective of the type of event, your disaster preparedness should be focused on providing you with a range of options you can consider in the immediate run-up and aftermath of the event.

 For example; let’s assume that there is a sudden disruption in the water supply to your neighbourhood or city.
 If you are not prepared, you will have little choice but to go to the nearest shop to purchase a few bottles of water.
 Accidentally this is also what most of your neighbours will do, and the shop might be out of stock by the time you get there.
 However, you can be prepared.
 By keeping a few bottles of water in your house, you still have the option to go and buy more water from the shop, but you do not necessarily have to.
 You have the choice to use your own supplies.